 The Texas Commission on Environmental Quality (TCEQ) is in the process of renewing the state permit that authorizes the discharge of storm water.
 To remain in compliance, some industrial facilities and municipalities may need to develop or update their Storm Water Pollution Plan (SWP3).

-The current Multi-Sector General Permit (TXR050000) that authorizes the discharge of storm water for industrial facilities expires on August 14, 2021.
+The Multi-Sector General Permit (TXR050000) that authorizes the discharge of storm water for industrial facilities expired on August 14, 2021.
 The proposed draft of the new MSGP continues the existing requirement to develop and implement a SWP3.

 Almost every industrial facility, construction activity, and municipal storm water permit will require a SWP3, and developing and implementing one correctly is necessary to stay free from regulatory troubles.
 The proposed MSGP specifies which facilities must obtain coverage, which are eligible for exclusion, which may be automatically authorized, and which may be required to obtain individual coverage.
 It also requires amending the plan whenever there is a change in design, construction, operation, or maintenance that has a significant effect on the potential for the discharge of pollutants.